jhaip/programmable-space/README.md

     - Save
     - Print out an ArUco ID and tape it to a paper.
 Write "hello world" on it.
 You'll need to know the ID of the aruco card.
     - Open `localhost:3023` to associate the aruco card ID to the program you just created.
+    - Open `localhost:3012` to view the web graphical output.
     - Now when you place your card on the desk, it should show hello world.
 When you remove the card, it shows it.

 ![Basic Desk Setup](docs/hello_world_aruco.gif)